Swim Meet Basics

 - Upon arrival, find the swimmer’s tent and place your swimmer's chair, blankets, swim bags, towels in the appropriate area.

 - Make sure your swimmer checks in with his or her coach!
 Check for special posted instructions in the check-in area.

-- Coaches will write the events being swum on the swimmer’s arm.
+- Parents will write the events being swum on the swimmer’s arm.
 Check-in is required so the coaches know who is actually at the meet.
 After check-in, the meet administrators "seed" the swimmers into heats.
 Heat and lane assignments will be posted, so be sure your swimmer knows where to look!

-- Swimmers will be called by team for warm ups.
+- Swimmers will be called by team and age for warm ups.
 Your swimmer should get his/her cap and goggles and report to the pool/coach for warm-up instructions.
 It is very important for all swimmers to warm-up with the team.
 A swimmer's body is just like a car on a cold day--he/she needs to get the engine going and warmed-up before he/she can go all out.

 - After warm-up, your swimmer will go back to the team tent area.

 - The meet will start at 8:30 am.

 - Buy Heat Sheets.
 Heat sheets list all swimmers in each event in order of "seed time", which is the swimmer’s best time (up to the date that the entry was submitted).
 “NT” indicates that the swimmer does not have a seed time.